sdepold/jquery-rss/README.md

 This plugin can be used to read a RSS feed and transform it into a custom piece of HTML.

-## Note about feedrapp.info

-Chances are that you are experiencing a downtime on feedrapp.info.
-Please update to the latest version which uses www.feedrapp.info and which supports SSL as well.

 ## Setup

     <!DOCTYPE html>